Hello, adventurer! I see you are interested in Kilimanjaro, and that is awesome because it is a life-changing trip!

-Maybe not that much mentally, but I thought I was physically ready for the challenge – after all, I already did some hikes in Nepal, Peru, and Chile.
-I was only worried about the lack of oxygen as I did not know how my body will behave at this altitude.
+Maybe not so much mentally, but I thought I was physically ready for the challenge – after all, I already did some hikes in Nepal, Peru, and Chile.
+I was only worried about the lack of oxygen as I did not know how my body would behave at this altitude.

 “Can it be that hard?
 If I am dead tired, – I thought, – I will have a rest, stop for as long as I need and continue after that, no matter what!”.
-How wrong was I!
+How wrong I was!

 What I didn’t take into consideration was the weather.
 You see, you can’t really have many stops and enjoy your tea because it is dark and VERY cold.
-My fingers froze at this temperature even though I had 2 layers of really warm gloves on me.
-You can only do a couple of really fast stops because it is freezing out there and you can’t stay without movement for a long time.
-Having said that, it is possible that you will get super lucky and there will be no wind and no snow, but this is very rare.
-On my summit day, for instance, there was a snowstorm changing into a blizzard!
+My fingers froze at this temperature even though I had 2 layers of really warm gloves on.
+You can only do a couple of really fast stops because it is freezing out there and you can’t rest without movement for a long time.
+Having said that, it is possible you will get super lucky and there will be no wind and no snow, but this is very rare.
+On my summit day, for instance, there was a snowstorm turning into a blizzard!

 Prepare yourself for a steep uphill in the beginning, but it will be slightly easier afterward.
-Remember to go veeeeeery slow and don’t forget to breathe.
-Take as many stops as you need to drink some hot water (or tea), but try to make them short.
+Remember to go veeeeeery slowly and don’t forget to breathe.
+Take as many stops as you need to drink some hot water (or tea), but try to keep them short.

 Eventually, after about 6 hours of walking, you will reach Stella point.
 You are close, but still not there yet – the main peak is called Uhuru and it is about 100 m higher than Stella.
-It is about 5h 30 min, it is not that dark anymore, there are still 45 mins to go to the main summit.
+It has been about 5h 30 min, it is not that dark anymore, and there are still 45 mins to go to the main summit.

 A VERY INTERESTING PHENOMENON

-Many people apparently stop at Stella Point, they don’t continue further!
-I could not comprehend this before when I read about this phenomenon on the Internet – Why, why on Earth did you turn back when you only had 45 mins left to go?
+Many people apparently stop at Stella Point and don’t continue further!
+I could not understand this before i went when I read about this phenomenon on the Internet – Why, oh why on Earth did you turn back when you only had 45 mins left to go?
 What was your fight about?
-But you know what, after doing it myself, I can understand it somehow.
+But you know what, after doing it myself, I can understand it now.
 You will probably be exhausted when you see that sacred sign, but I dare you to keep moving just a little longer!
 After all, the last 45 minutes are actually pretty easy!

 REACHING THE SUMMIT

-The view from up there is just like the one you see from the illuminator on a plane, just that now you are IN that view.
+The view from up there is just like the one you see from the window on a plane, just that now you are IN that view.

 I will be honest with you, when we reached the summit, I couldn’t help but cry (you saw it already if you watched my Insta stories).
 The tears froze immediately on my cheeks, but I did not care!
 These emotions were some of the most sincere ones I have ever experienced in my life – pure happiness and joy of achievement – not only about reaching that peak but mostly about conquering yourself.
 Timidity aside, I think I became a slightly better, stronger person that day.

-NOTE: Because of the humidity all electronics freeze very fast, so take those pictures ASAP!
-My Go-Pro died even if it was fully charged for the occasion and I kept it close to my body.
+NOTE: Because of the humidity, all electronics freeze very fast, so take those pictures ASAP!
+My Go-Pro died even though it was fully charged for the occasion and I kept it close to my body.
 Surprisingly, my phone was fine, so I used it to take my pictures.

 THE WAY BACK TO THE BASE CAMP

-After the sun goes up, everything is much easier and brighter!
+After the sun comes up, everything is much easier and brighter!
 You will lose most of the clothing layers, put on some sunblock, have a snack and head back to the base camp.

-For me, “thanks” to the above-mentioned snowstorm, the way back was very slippery, so we had to almost slide down.
-As a result, it took us 3.5h instead of the usual 2 because of the slippery road and the snow.
+For me, thanks to the above-mentioned snowstorm, the way back was very slippery, so we had to almost slide down.
+As a result, it took us 3.5h instead of the usual 2 because of the slippery path and the snow.
 (I hope you will be luckier with the weather! 😉 )